amazon-ion/ion-dotnet/README.md

 **Note**: This project is still in early development and not ready for production use.

-This package is based on work from [dhhoang](https://github.com/dhhoang) on https://github.com/dhhoang/IonDotnet and the Ion team greatly appreciates his contributions to the Ion community.
+This package is based on work from Huy Hoang ([dhhoang](https://github.com/dhhoang)) on https://github.com/dhhoang/IonDotnet.
+The Ion team greatly appreciates Huy's contributions to the Ion community.

 ### Manual read/write